patrikwm/KubernetesSubmissions/ping-pong_application/README.md

 - The Kubernetes Cluster needs to have OIDC issuer enabled.

-## Network setup
+Since im deleting the cluster at the end of each day i will create a script to automate the process.

-Since the network setup is complex, i will use the provided scripts to create the network and cluster.
+## Script descriptions